polypoly-eu/polyPod/docs/tech-roadmap.md

 ## Features

-1. Reduce duplication across Features, primarily by moving duplicated and similar logic to Feature utils - especially UI components.
+1. Reduce duplication across Features, primarily by moving duplicated and similar logic to feature-utils - especially UI components.
 2. Improve integration test coverage - most Features still rely on manual testing.
 3. Use the triplestore for most storage needs, only falling back to the file